DarraghReid/just_jokes/TESTING.md

     The action can be undone upon clicking the icon a second time.

+10. As a first time user, I want to be able to search for specific jokes.
+* The Home page includes a seach bar that will return jokes that match the input of the user.
+Only the joke title and joke description are searchable.

 ### Returning User Goals
 1. As a returning user, I want to be immediately familiar with the layout of the site.